Neotys-Labs/Database-Advanced-Actions/README.md

-# SQL-Stored-Procedure
+# SQL Stored Procedure

-This action executes SQL stored procedures from NeoLoad during a Load Test.
+This advanced action executes SQL stored procedures from NeoLoad during a Load Test.
 It enables you to perform administrative tasks like cleaning a database after a test.
 It also allows you to get business-related metrics that you can monitor, for example the number of items in a work queue or the number of checkouts during the last minute.

 | Property           | Value             |
 | ----------------   | ----------------   |